 Some people don't know a lot about being a witness or going to court.
 Don't worry.
 There are lots of things that can be done to help you.
-You will have received either a letter or an official citation which will give you a date and time when you are needed as a witness.
+You will have received a letter, which will give you a date and time when you are needed as a witness.

-You should tell the lawyer as soon as you can if there is some important reason why that date might be difficult for you, for example, if you are sitting an exam at school.
+You should tell the reporter or the lawyer as soon as you can if there is some important reason why that date might be difficult for you, for example, if you are sitting an exam at school.
 Here are some things that other young people have asked about.